-See how to maximise your allowances from your savings to your pension pot and also get your head around some key tax terms.
+See how to maximise your allowances from your savings to your pension pot and get your head around some key tax terms.

 In the current tax year, you can save up to £20,000 in a tax-efficient Individual Savings Account (ISA).
-You can either save money in one ISA or split it between a cash ISA and a stocks & shares ISA.
-There are other types of ISAs available, each with different limits and restrictions.

 Find out how to: